Intercultural Programming

 World Cultural Festival

 The World Cultural Festival is an annual celebration of difference to unite, inspire and entertain the entire campus community.
-It creates a space to introduce various cultures from around the world to Wake Forest, through creative displays and activities, a wide variety of cultural foods, information about different cultural groups, and several cultural performances.
+It creates a space to introduce various cultures from around the world to Wake Forest through creative displays and activities, a wide variety of cultural foods, information about different cultural groups, and several cultural performances.
 Past performers include Drum Jungle, West End Mambo, KanKouran African Dance Group.

 Homecoming Tailgate